-You are invited to attend the 2012 Annual Meeting of Stockholders to be held on June 6, 2012, in Houston, Texas.
+The 2014 Annual Meeting of Stockholders of VAALCO Energy, Inc. will be held on June 4, 2014, in Houston, Texas.

-The annual meeting will begin with a report on our operations, followed by discussion and voting on the matters set forth in the accompanying notice of annual meeting and proxy statement and discussion on other business matters properly brought before the meeting.
+The Annual Meeting will begin with a report on our operations, followed by discussion and voting on the matters set forth in the accompanying notice of Annual Meeting and proxy statement.